 - Murder

 A DUI conviction, by itself, generally does not rise to the level of affecting an individual’s ability to enter the U.S. at the Mexican border.
-However, there are circumstances in which a DUI plays a role in preventing an individual from crossing the border.
+However, there are circumstances in which a DUI plays a role in preventing an individual from entering the country.

 Crimes Involving Moral Turpitude

-- You have multiple DUIs on your driving record, making you be considered as a “habitual drunkard”
+- You have multiple DUIs on your driving record, which makes you be considered a “habitual drunkard”

 - Your DUI occurred while a child was in your vehicle